-The statement, which was released August 15th, backed up existing evidence that doing any of the above activities for too long could result heart disease and diabetes—even amongst active, exercising people.
+The statement backed up existing evidence that doing any of the above activities for too long could result heart disease and diabetes—even amongst active, exercising people.

-Also from Z Living's You Can Change the Day You Die Series: You Can ‘Change the Day You Die’ With Brain Games
+Also on Z Living: You Can ‘Change the Day You Die’ With Brain Games

 Heart-health experts continue to encourage that participation of daily physical activity that increases one’s heart rate for at least 30 minutes per day, especially for those who do desk-bound work.